hashicorp-services/tfm/site/docs/faqs.md

 - Workspaces that utilise `local-exec` or `remote-exec` [provisioner](https://developer.hashicorp.com/terraform/enterprise/install/interactive/installer#custom-image).

+## Does tfm store the state file to disk?

+No tfm streams the statefile from the source to memory and then sends it to the destination.
+No statefile or any kind of file is written to disk.
+The statefile is also encrypted when fetched from the TFE API.

 ## Will this work on a very old version of Terraform Enterprise?

 In all honesty, we have not tested in anger what versions of `go-tfe` will not work with `tfm`.
 Internal HashiCorp engineers do have the ability to spin up an older version of TFE test.
 Let us know if you need help, we have a test-pipeline in the project's github actions/test directory that can help populate TFE.